Rajpratik71/linux-manPages/foo2zjs.md

        foo2zjs [options] <pksmraw-file >zjs-file

 DESCRIPTION
-       foo2zjs converts Ghostscript pbmraw, bitcmyk, or pksmraw  output  for‐ mats  to  monochrome or color ZJS streams, for driving the Minolta/QMS 2300 DL network  color  laser  printer  and  other  Zenographics-based printers.
+       foo2zjs  converts  Ghostscript  pbmraw,  bitcmyk, or pksmraw output formats to monochrome or color ZJS streams, for driving the Minolta/QMS 2300 DL network color laser printer and other Zeno‐ graphics-based printers.

 COMMAND LINE OPTIONS
    Normal Options
        These are the options used to select the parameters of a print job that are usually controlled on a per job basis.

        -c     Force color mode if autodetect doesn't work.